Immune-Mediated Polyarthr Inflammation in Dogs (Immune-Mediated Polyarthritis, IMPA)

 Prognosis and follow-up care

-Regular follow-up by the veterinarian is crucial to monitor the course of the disease and adjust therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. if necessary.
-Owners should be prepared that treatment may be required for life to prevent relapses.
+Regular follow-up by the veterinarian is crucial to monitor the course of the disease and adjust the therapy as needed.
+Owners should be prepared that lifelong therapy may be necessary to prevent relapses.

 Prevention

-Since some medications or vaccinations are considered triggers for secondary forms of IMPA, these should only be administered after consultation with a veterinarian and when medically necessary.
+Since some medications or vaccinations are considered triggers for secondary forms of IMPA, they should only be administered after consultation with a veterinarian and when medically necessary.
 Careful monitoring after vaccinations or medication administration can help detect early signs of a reaction.